AlXplore/csci596_final_project/README.md

 # Getting Started
-Since review dataset is too large to be analyzed by a single computing node, so the traditional recommendation based on single CPU or one computer node is hard to meet our requirement.
-Therefore, we will use Apache Spark to implement the distributed computation which can accelerate the calculation speed and avoid memory corruption.
+Since the review dataset is too large to be analyzed by a single computing node, so the traditional recommendation based on a single CPU or one computer node is hard to meet our requirement.
+Therefore, we will use Apache Spark to implement the distributed computation, which can accelerate the calculation speed and avoid memory corruption.
 In this project, we will use the Spark API through Scala, and the version of Scala is 2.3.2.

 # Dataset
-we can access Yelp user and business dataset from [Yelp Dataset](https://www.yelp.com/dataset), and in this project, we use the following five files.
+We can access Yelp user and business dataset from [Yelp Dataset](https://www.yelp.com/dataset), and in this project, we use the following five files.

 1.	train_review.json – train dataset: the user and business pair for training
 2.	test_review.json – predict dataset: the target user and business pairs for prediction